-Physically, the benefits associated with incorporating exercise in senior care can almost seem endless.
-Encouraging an elderly person to begin an exercise program can help to slow down the aging process and help them live a more vibrant and healthy life.
+For those that are physically able to begin an exercise program, regular movement can help them live a more vibrant and healthy life.
 Some of the health benefits include:

 Each individual has different needs when it comes to exercise and varying health conditions that may need to be taken into consideration before beginning an exercise regimen.
-Always consult a health professional to determine the best approach to physical activity with senior care.
+A health professional to determine the best approach to physical activity with senior care.

 There are a variety of ways to incorporate aerobic activity, strength-building exercises, stretching and balance – all without leaving the comfort of home!

 Aerobic exercise – Walking in place, dancing or aerobic routines can help get the heart rate up.
 These activities improve cardiovascular health and help older adults maintain a healthy weight.

 Strength building exercises – there are many easy strength-building exercises that can help seniors build the muscles they need to do everyday activities and prevent muscle loss.
 And, exercises can be done with household items or using body weight, so no expensive equipment is required.

 Stretching – Stretching before and after exercise can help prevent soreness after exercise.
 And, the additional benefit is improved flexibility, which is good for older adult’s physical health.
 For those looking to improve their flexibility even more, there are exercise routines available online that include yoga or stretching routines specifically for seniors.